dotnet/roslyn/docs/features/interceptors.md

 ### Arity

-Interceptors cannot have type parameters or be declared in generic types at any level of nesting.
+Interceptors cannot be declared in generic types at any level of nesting.

+An interceptor method must either have arity 0 or have arity equal to the interceptable method.

+When an interceptor has nonzero arity, the method type arguments passed to the original method are passed to the interceptor.
+Type parameter constraints and [signature matching](#signature-matching) are enforced on the resulting constructed interceptor method.

-This limitation prevents interceptors from matching the signature of an interceptable call in cases where the interceptable call uses type parameters which are not in scope at the interceptor declaration.
-We can consider adjusting the rules to alleviate this limitation if compelling scenarios arise for it in the future.
+One important scenario enabled by this is when the type arguments to the original method are type parameters which are not in scope at the interceptor declaration.

 ```cs
 using System.Runtime.CompilerServices;